aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 # Environment Varibles for targets
 When you set up a target, make sure Lambda can reach it and the role associated to the lambda has proper permissions (e.g. s3:PutObject).

+To add new target, you just need to add a new environment variable to the Lambda streaming function.

 ### Elasticsearch
 One index will be automatically created per database or collection.